Ayahbouzihay/PackWiseApplication/README.md

 ## Future Enhancements

-- Integration of additional travel-related features such as flight and hotel booking.
+- Integration of additional travel-related features such as trip type: hiking/ leisure/ surfing.
 - Integrating Weather data into the web app.

 ## Reflection on Resources